Crop Nutrient Management Market

 -

-In April 2021, Compass Minerals, one of the well-known nutrient providers globally, announced that the company had entered a definitive agreement with Koch Agronomic Service (LLP) Koch, a subsidiary of Koch Industries, to sell North American micronutrient assets for approximately USD 60.25 million.
+In April 2021, Compass Minerals, a leading global nutrient provider, announced a definitive agreement with Koch Agronomic Services (LLP), a subsidiary of Koch Industries.
+The deal involved the sale of North American micronutrient assets valued at approximately USD 60.25 million, strengthening both companies’ focus on innovation and sustainable agricultural solutions.

 Segment Analysis